Working with WebAssembly and WASI 0.2 components 2026-05-28

 This demonstrates that we've successfully passed complex types in and out of our WebAssembly component, where wit-bindgen has defined the correct ABI on the Rust side, and jco has transformed the WIT types to/from suitable JS types as needed.

-As with other components, we could also run this component in wasmtime if we plugged in some other component which satisfied the required import, but I'll leave that as an exercise for the reader.
+As with other components, we could also run this component in Wasmtime if we plugged in some other component which satisfied the required import, but I'll leave that as an exercise for the reader.

 Further investigation